Al-aqua/intro-to-ai-lapman/src/chapter_5.md

 ## Requirements

-- Completion of Chapter 4 (Python basics)
+- Completion of Lab 4 (Python basics)
 - Python 3.8 or later installed
 - A text editor or IDE for writing Python code